apache/systemds/docs/dml-language-reference.md

 This computes the cumulative probability at the given quantile i.e., P[X&lt;=q], where X is random variable whose distribution is specified via string argument fn.

   * ```target```: input quantile at which cumulative probability P[X&lt;=q] is computed, where X is random variable whose distribution is specified via string argument fn.
 This is a mandatory argument.
   * ```dist```: name of the distribution specified as a string.
-Valid values are “normal” (for Normal or Gaussian distribution), “f” (for F distribution), “t” (for Student t-distribution), “chisq” (for Chi Squared distribution), and “exp” (for Exponential distribution).
+Valid values are "normal" (for Normal or Gaussian distribution), "f" (for F distribution), "t" (for Student t-distribution), "chisq" (for Chi Squared distribution), and "exp" (for Exponential distribution).
 This is a mandatory argument.
   * ```...```:  parameters of the distribution
-    * For ```dist=”normal”```, valid parameters are mean and sd that specify the mean and standard deviation of the normal distribution.
+    * For ```dist="normal"```, valid parameters are mean and sd that specify the mean and standard deviation of the normal distribution.
 The default values for mean and sd are 0.0 and 1.0, respectively.
-    * For ```dist=”f”```, valid parameters are df1 and df2 that specify two degrees of freedom.
+    * For ```dist="f"```, valid parameters are df1 and df2 that specify two degrees of freedom.
 Both these parameters are mandatory.
-    * For ```dist=”t”```, and dist=”chisq”, valid parameter is df that specifies the degrees of freedom.
+    * For ```dist="t"```, and dist="chisq", valid parameter is df that specifies the degrees of freedom.
 This parameter is mandatory.
-    * For ```dist=”exp”```, valid parameter is rate that specifies the rate at which events occur.
+    * For ```dist="exp"```, valid parameter is rate that specifies the rate at which events occur.
 Note that the mean of exponential distribution is 1.0/rate.
 The default value is 1.0.
   * ```Lower.tail```: a Boolean value with default set to TRUE. cdf() computes P[X&lt;=q] when lower.tail=TRUE and it computes P[X&gt;q] when lower.tail=FALSE.
 In other words, a complement of the cumulative distribution is computed when lower.tail=FALSE.

 ##### ```q = icdf(target=p, dist=fn, ...)```